Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ### Definitions

-**Mangrove review** ("review"): a statement by a reviewer about an object, whereby the review is provided according to the MaReSt.
+**Mangrove review** ("Review"): a statement by a reviewer about an object, whereby the review is provided according to the MaReSt, and contains, among other things, either a rating (a number between 1 and 100) for the object, or an opinion (a piece of text describing the experience) about the object, or both.

 **Object**: something that is being reviewed in Mangrove.
 This can be: a place on a map (e.g., restaurant, hotel, touristic site), a website, or a company.

-**Mangrove contributor** ("contributor"): a person or organisation who contributes to the Mangrove open dataset by writing a review.
-A contributor can write a review directly on the Mangrove website or indirectly through the website or application of services that integrate with Mangrove.
+**Mangrove reviewer** ("Reviewer"): a person or organisation who contributes to the Mangrove open dataset by writing a review.
+A contributor can write a review directly on the Mangrove website, or indirectly through the websites of third-party services or applications that integrate with Mangrove.

-**Mangrove user** ("user"): a person or organisation that makes use of individual reviews and/or aggregated ratings, by reading them on the Mangrove or a third-party website, or by integrating the Mangrove dataset into a third-party service.
+**Mangrove user** ("User"): a person or organisation that makes use of individual reviews and/or aggregated ratings, by reading them on the Mangrove or a third-party website, or by integrating the Mangrove dataset into a third-party service.

-**Aggregation algorithm**: an algorithm that aggregates individual reviews to one final rating for an object.
+**Aggregation algorithm**: an algorithm that aggregates individual reviews to one rating for an object.

-**Authentication of reviewers**: a reviewer is authenticated using public key cryptography: each reviewer is assigned a pair of keys, a public key and a private key.
-The reviewer uses the private key to sign a review.
+**Authentication of reviewers**: a Reviewer is authenticated using public key cryptography: each Reviewer is assigned a pair of keys, a public key and a private key.
+The Reviewer uses the private key to sign a review.

 **ECDSA**: Elliptic Curve Digital Signature Algorithm, used in public key cryptography to create a digital signature.

 **Usability of MaReSt**: the standard can be used with original Mangrove servers as well as separate databases.

+**Mangrove servers**: the servers that host the Mangrove open dataset, maintained by the Mangrove initiative.

 ### Changes currently being considered